Experienced a pay cut? Here’s what to do next:

 2. Find ways to shave dollars from your daily expenses so you have more money to contribute to savings.
 This involves reducing discretionary expenses and making lifestyle changes to free up cash.

-3. Put any extra money you receive toward savings: tax refunds, salary increases, bonuses, even cash gifts.
+3. Put extra money you receive toward savings, such as: tax refunds, salary increases and bonuses.

 4. Increase your earnings before you take full retirement.
 Take a second job, for a few additional years or prepare for a part-time job during your early retirement.